crshapiro/flib/docs/optimize.md

 # Optimization library

-## Minimization type (minimize.f90)
+## Minimization type
-**mininize_t** is a base class for use with univariate of multivariate minimization routines.
+**mininize_t** is a base class for use with univariate or multivariate minimization routines.
 This class can be used as a wrapper for procedures or a base class for other types

 ### Function wrapper
 **minimize_t** can be used to wrap functions with the following abstract interface:
 ```